 (3) Inconsistent Claims or Defenses.
 A party may state as many separate claims or defenses as it has, regardless of consistency.

-(e) Construing Pleadings.
+(f) Construing Pleadings.
 Pleadings must be construed so as to do justice.

-(f) Claims for Damages.
-In all actions in which a party is pursuing a claim other than for a sum certain or for a sum which can by computation be made certain, no dollar amount or figure for damages sought may be stated in any pleading allowed under Rule 7.
-The pleading setting forth the claim may include a statement reciting that the minimum jurisdictional amount established for filing the action has been satisfied.

 (g) Civil Cover Sheets.

 (1) Generally.

 (A) When filing a civil action, a plaintiff must complete and submit a Civil Cover Sheet in a form approved by the Supreme Court.
 The public may obtain this form from the website of the Administrative Office of the Courts.